sourcecrypto/sourcecrypto.github.io/README.md

 I'm using a discord server history scraper https://dht.chylex.com/ to create '[crypt0library_history.txt](https://raw.githubusercontent.com/infominer33/Crypto-library/master/toml/crypt0library_history.txt)' which can be viewed with https://dht.chylex.com/build/viewer.html

 I've moved the most important information over already, but there's still a bit to go through, yet.
-A little confusing, because I don't always notice if the scraper has gotten each channel.
+A little confusing, because I don't always notice if the scraper has gotten each channel completely until I'm copying the info over.

 The next step is more straightforward: transforming each file of links into toml format.  (https://github.com/toml-lang/toml). basically every file without the ".toml" needs transformation.